amannj/comtradeRggregator/README.md

 Sometimes you might want to extract very specific information on particular trade flows between two countries.
-For example, in order to extract `re-exports` reported by `Austria` at `AG6` for `HS2007` `commodity` for trade with `Germany` in `2018`, run the command below.
+For example, in order to extract `commodity` `re-exports` reported by `Austria` at `AG6` level following `HS2007` for trade with `Germany` in `2018`, run the command below.
 As you can see, this returns an empty data frame which means that there is no trade data recorded on [Comtrade](https://comtrade.un.org) that meets the specific characterisation.

 ``` r
 download_Comtrade(